isabella232/autospotting.io/content/faq.md

-Often the initial instance type, or the same size but from a different generation, will be the cheapest so it is quite likely that you will get at least some instances from the original instance type, but it can also happen that you get much beefier spot instances.
+Often the initial instance type, or the same size but from a different generation, will be the cheapest so it is quite likely that you will get at least some instances from the original instance type, but it can also happen that you get larger spot instances.

-The algorithm will also consider your original instances in case they are not available on the spot market, such as if you originally have burstable instances.
-For example it was seen to replace t2.medium on-demand instances with m4.large spot instances.

 ## How is the spot instance replacement working?

-AutoSpotting will eventually run against your enabled group and notice that on-demand instances exist.
+AutoSpotting will eventually run against your enabled group and notice that more than configured on-demand instances are running there.

 It will randomly pick an on-demand instance and initiate a replacement, by launching a compatible spot instance chosen to be the cheapest available at that time in the same availability zone as the on-demand instance selected for replacement.
-The spot instance is configured identically to the original instances, sharing the security groups, SSH key, EBS block device mappings, EBS optimization flag, etc. This information is taken mainly from the group's launch configuration, which is kept unchanged and would still launch on-demand instances if needed.
+The spot instance is configured identically to the original instance, sharing the security groups, SSH key, EBS block device mappings, EBS optimization flag, etc. This information is taken mainly from the group's launch configuration, which is otherwise kept unchanged and would still launch on-demand instances if needed.

-The spot bid price is currently set to the hourly price of the original on-demand instance type, but this is subject to change in the future once we implement more bidding strategies.
+The spot bid price is by default set to the hourly price of the original on-demand instance type, but we have an aggressive bidding strategy that can set a price close to the current spot price, in order to avoid significant increases.

-The spot instance request will be tagged with the name of the AutoScaling group for which it was launched, and the algorithm waits for the spot instance to be launched.
+The new spot instance will be tagged with the name of the AutoScaling group for which it was launched, and the algorithm waits for the spot instance to be launched.
 Once the spot instance resource was launched and became available enough for receiving API calls, the instance is tagged to the same tags set on